Kong/docs.konghq.com/app/_hub/kong-inc/statsd/_index.md

 `shdict_usage`             | The usage of shared dict, sent once every minute. | `kong.shdict.free_space` and `kong.shdict.capacity`

-The Statsd plugin supports Librato, InfluxDB, DogStatsD, and SignalFX-style tags, which will be used like Prometheus labels.
+The StatsD plugin supports Librato, InfluxDB, DogStatsD, and SignalFX-style tags, which are used like Prometheus labels.

 For Librato-style tags, they must be appended to the metric name with a delimiting #, as so:
 `metric.name#tagName=val,tag2Name=val2:0|c`